ehn-dcc-development/eu-dcc-business-rules/documentation/implementations.md

 ## Go

-A Go version is in the works.
+* [`json-logic-go`](https://github.com/IBM/json-logic-go): an implementation of JsonLogic in Go, contributed through the hard work of Ilie Circiumaru.